pramnora/LinuxMint-OS/README.md

 then, you will still have access to any external drives that are already plugged in;
 this means you can save files very quickly and easily to your chosen external drive/or, mixture of external drives.

+### Loading a web page into Firefox web browser

+At the terminal just type in...

+> firefox webpageName.html

+...and, then, when you press the [Enter] key...that web page will load up inside of your Firefox web browser ready for viewing.